 If you’d like to purchase any of these books, please consider supporting the amazing Albatros bookstore of our fellow dancer Michael.

 – Why We Matter, Emilia Roig

 If you have never really understood what intersectionality means, or are confused by systemic oppression, start with this book.
 It is really well written, has both deep theoretical insights as well as personal anecdotes and is ENTIRELY ON SPOTIFY IN GERMAN for you to listen to!
 How great is that?
-Open in Spotify
+Open it here in Spotify

 – Was weiße Menschen nicht über Rassismus hören wollen, aber wissen sollten, Alice Hasters